 - The obvious efficiencies of removing the paper, stamps, and postal service aspects of the traditional wedding RSVP

-- Online wedding RSVP services like RSVPify and others have also allowed couples to keep their guest lists way more organized and way more convenient
+- Guest List Management applications like RSVPify and others have also allowed couples to keep their guest lists way more organized and way more convenient

 - Online RSVPs can be the perfect companion to your traditional paper invitations

-- Customization – what do millenials enjoy more than this?
+- Customization – what do millennials enjoy more than this?

 - Removing chaos – while the postal service rarely loses things, what’s more trustworthy than email these days?

 For a time, it seemed the concerns with moving to an online wedding RSVP were driven largely by the same ones that have frightened folks with any new app or tech that replaces a traditional process.
-Would non-tech fans be able to use it?
+Would non-tech savvy guests be able to use an online process?
 Would it really be easier or more convenient than something that’s been a tried and true part of the traditional wedding process?
-Is it actually cheaper?
+Are online RSVPs actually cheaper than traditional RSVPs?